matthew9120/cw_praca_z_kodem/README.md

 ## Run server

-After installing vendors, you can run server, by this command:
+After installing vendors, you can run HTTP server, by this command:

 ```
 make run
 ```

+Server will be running on our terminal.
+Shutting down is possible by pressing: Ctrl+C.

 ## Using